Give Up: Commercial performance

 The LP did not debut on Billboards all-genre Top 200 Albums chart until thirteen months after its release, which was credited to its slow-building online buzz and licensing in TV commercials.
 During its initial release, the album peaked at number 114.
 It spent 111 weeks altogether on the Independent Albums chart, peaking at number three, and also peaked at number four on its Top Heatseekers chart.
 Give Up spent nineteen non-consecutive weeks at the top of the publication's Top Electronic Albums chart; in total, it logged over 90 weeks on the chart.
 It was number two album for that chart's year-end ranking for 2004, with Billboards Paoletta characterizing it as "the little album that could."
 Sales of the album and singles on the nascent iTunes Music Store were high, with Give Up also routinely topping the platform's Top Electronic Albums chart.

 Sales of the album on the emerging iTunes Store were high.
 Pictured: an iPod in 2006.

 By this time, the project's principal members had moved on to other projects, and their newfound mainstream success came as a surprise.
 For the music industry, its success was also unexpected; Paoletta viewed it one of "2004's biggest surprises."
 Kiewel was initially convinced the album could sell between 10,000 and 20,000 copies, though Tamborello "scoffed" at the idea.
 It became Sub Pop's second biggest-selling album in their history, second only to Nirvana's Bleach, which was released in 1989.
 The RIAA certified Give Up gold in February 2005; that month, the band released a third and final single from the LP, "We Will Become Silhouettes", backed with a new song, "Be Still My Heart".
 The single charted best in Canada, where as a double A-side single the songs reached number seven on the national charts.
 Domestically, it was a mild crossover hit, peaking at number 82 on the Billboard Hot 100 in early 2005.
 Sub Pop tapped Napoleon Dynamite director Jared Hess to helm the song's music video.
 Both clips for Give Up attracted rotation on the Fuse network and MTV2's Subterranean.

 Over a decade past its release, the RIAA certified the album platinum in the U.S., indicating over one million copies sold.
-Chris Payne of Billboard considered "a testament to its ongoing popularity and influence."
+Chris Payne of Billboard considered this "a testament to its ongoing popularity and influence."
 The tenth anniversary reissue of the album reached a new peak of number 45 on the Billboard 200 in April 2013.
 As of that year, Give Up had sold over 1.1 million units in the United States.